farling42/fvtt-import-realmworks/README.md

 Press the button to open a simple dialogue window.

-Open up the RWoutput file in your favourite text editor and copy and paste the text contents into the box in the Foundry window.

-Wait, possibly a long time, for the paste into the window to complete.
+Select an .rwoutput file using the file selector.

+Enter the name of the compendium into which the journal entries will be placed (default: "Realm Works").

+Maybe modify which options you want to work with.

 Press the IMPORT button at the bottom of the window and wait for the contents to be imported.